Nandita Das: Early life and education

-Das' father is the artist Jatin Das, and her mother is Varsha Das, a writer.
+Das's father is the artist Jatin Das, and her mother is Varsha Das, a writer.
 She was born in Mumbai and grew up mostly in Delhi in an Odia family, where she attended the Sardar Patel Vidyalaya school.
 She received bachelor's degree in Geography from Miranda House and Master of Social Work from the Delhi School of Social Work, both affiliated with the University of Delhi.

 Das was a Yale World Fellow in 2014.
 She was one of 16 emerging global leaders chosen from nearly 4000 applicants.

 She has also taught at the Rishi Valley School.